Book your Thassos Accommodation HERE ! Directly with the owner.

 What is Marble Beach Thassos like?

-Imagine a 70-meter-long pristine bay covered with tiny white pebbles intermingled with sand.
+Picture a 70-meter-long pristine bay covered with tiny white pebbles intermingled with sand.
 But that’s not ordinary sand; it has taken a white color from the nearby marble quarry.
 Then, place some pine trees on all sides leading to the majestic cliff above.
 Welcome to the unique Marble Beach on Thassos island.

 You can swim from Porto Vathy to Marble Beach or vice versa